section-engineering-education/engineering-education/content/articles/introduction-to-java-servlets/index.md

 The Servlet container provides the following services:

 1. **Network Services**: This method loads a Servlet class.
 A local file system, a remote file system, or other network services may be used to load data.
-The network services the request and responses are sent over provided by the Servlet container.
+The network services, the request and responses are sent over provided by the Servlet container.
 2. **Decode and Encode MIME-based messages**: Provides decoding and encoding services for MIME-based messages.
 3. **Manage Servlet container**: A Servlet's lifecycle is managed by this class.
 4. **Resource management**: Static and dynamic resources, including HTML files, Servlets, and JSP pages, are managed via resource management.